Htee Khee

 Htikhi (ထီးခီး; also spelt Htee Khee) is a town in Dawei Township, Tanintharyi Region, Myanmar.
-The town is home to one of 7 official border trade posts with Thailand.
+The town is home to Phu Nam Ron, one of 7 official border trade posts with Thailand.
 In 2022, total trade volume at the border post stood at US$2.563 billion, making it the busiest border post with Thailand.
 As of September 2019, the road from Myitta, the closest Burmese town, which is 101 km away, remained unpaved.
 A roads project was initiated in 2019, to link Htikhi to the Dawei Special Economic Zone.
 Htee Khee was formerly the headquarters of the Karen National Union's 4th brigade until 2012.
+After 3 years of closure, Htee Khee reopened for trade on 5 July 2025 under KNU control.